kaorahi/lizgoban/README.md

 ### Original features

 * Trial boards that can be used like tabs in web browsers
-* Play against weakened engines in several ways
 * Watch Leela Zero vs. KataGo etc. with real-time comparison of their plans
 * Personal exercise book that can be used like bookmarks in web browsers for random exercise
 * Quick comparison of stones, ownerships, and areas of the current and past boards
 * Let-me-think-first mode in autoplay: plain board for n seconds and then suggestions for n seconds in each move
+* Play against weakened engines in several ways (Note: [KaTrain](https://github.com/sanderland/katrain/) has nicer features in this field now.)
 * [Experimental] [Tsumego frame](https://github.com/lightvector/KataGo/pull/261#issuecomment-667661381) for solving life & death problems

 ### Original visualizations